luisBazanDev/luisBazanDev/README.md

-## Hi there 👋, I'm Luis Bazán
+## Hi there 👋

-- Software developer from Perú.
-- A passionate problem solver.
-- Fan of JavaScript
+I'm Luis Bazán, a dedicated software developer from Perú, passionate about crafting high-quality solutions to complex problems.
+With a solid foundation in various programming languages and technologies, I constantly strive to expand my knowledge and expertise in software development.

 # Lifestyle